Go back

 We have never done table service.
 We have always prepared large serving dishes.

-Federica: Ah, it is silver service in English.
-So you went to the table with a large plate and put the food on the customer's plate?
+Federica: So you went to the table with a large plate and put the food on the customer's plate?

-Godly: We put it in front of them on a plate warmer.
-We had beautiful plate warmers with two candles accompanying them.
+Godly: We put the warm food in front of them on a plate warmer.
+We had beautiful plate warmers with two candles in them.

-Customers could eat salad while we cooked the rest of the meal.
+Customers started with salad while we cooked the rest of the meal.
 The batter for the Knöpfli was already prepared, and the meat was already cut for everyone.
-Everything was prepared to meet our customers' needs.
+Everything was prepared to meet our customers' needs promptly.

 Fondue Chinoise